Healthcare in Germany: Drug costs

 The pharmaceutical industry plays a major role in Germany both within and beyond direct health care.
 Expenditure on pharmaceutical drugs accounts for almost half the costs of the hospital sector.
 Between 2004 and 2010, drug spending increased by an average of 4.1% per year, prompting several health care reforms.

 In 2010–2011, for the first time since 2004, pharmaceutical expenditure fell, from €30.2 billion in 2010 to €29.1 billion in 2011 (a decline of €1.1 billion or 3.6%).
 This resulted from amendments to the Social Security Code, including raising the manufacturer discount from 6% to 16%, a price moratorium, expanded rebate contracts, and higher discounts from wholesalers and pharmacies.
+In 2026 plans were announced to double the mandatory manufacturer rebate on patented medicines from 7% to 15.5% in order to save health insurers about €12bn by 2030.
+Pharmaceutical exports were a record €116.4bn in 2025, 7.4% of Germany's exports.
+This generated a trade surplus of almost €43bn, about 20% of Germany’s total.

 Germany uses reference pricing and cost sharing to encourage generic substitution.
 Newer and more effective drugs often require higher patient co-payments.
 Since 2013, however, out-of-pocket payments for medications have been capped at 2% of household income, and 1% for people with chronic illnesses.